Twin Cities, Minnesota · 2026 · Three Voices

 Black people are communal people, just like Indigenous people, just like Latinx people.
 Just like white people — more white people go into their culture and get out of whiteness, they learn we are communal.
 We are not individualistic.

-People are communal.
 That's why at these vigils you see Indigenous people doing their ritualistic dance.
 That's why when you are with Black folks, regardless of where we're from, what are we doing?
 We're cooking.
 Come eat.
 Come break bread.
 Let's have a conversation.
 No matter where we go in the world, no matter where we go in the diaspora, we do that communally.
 Let me feed you.
 Come sit down.
 Talk to me.
 Tell me what's going on.
 That is of us.
-And through divide and conquer, white supremacy, systematic racism and oppression, what do you begin to see?
-"Oh, I'm glad it wasn't me.
-I'm glad it wasn't my family.
-Oh, I'm just gonna mind my business because if I don't mind my business, something's gonna happen to me."

 Harriet Tubman left slaves that did not want to be free.
 She did not argue with them.
 She left them.
 That is an ancestral knowing that is not taught anymore.

 And that's why I said I don't have room for my elders right now.
-I love them.
-But if you're 40, 50, 60 and you're saying "That ain't my business, that ain't my fight" — we're coming down to the wire.
+I love them, but if you're 40, 50, 60 and you're saying "That ain't my business, that ain't my fight" — we're coming down to the wire.

-I have to teach my kids about Black history.
-And when I say Black history, it's African history.
-Not just Black American but Caribbean history, Nigerian history.
 The Liberian Uber driver, when I said, "Yeah, Black people went to Liberia and were a part of that civil war" — he looked so shocked at me.
 "How did you know that?
 How did you know Black American people were a part of that?
 Nobody talks about that, especially not a Black American."

 It's important that we know.
 So when we see it, we can correct it.
 We can change it.
 We can go a different direction.